How to find participant death reports

 To extract death data you have two options, outlined below:

 This is the recommended method and will extract all death data most efficiently.
-Within a desired notebook, you will write a SQL query extracting the Death table.
-Within the SQL you will choose which fields you would like to include.
-See the lists below for available fields based off access tier:
+In a Jupyter application within your workspace, write a SQL query against the aou_death table to extract the fields you need.
+See the lists below for available fields based on access tier:

 Registered Tier - aou_death_id, person_id, death_date, death_datetime, death_type_concept_id, cause_concept_id, cause_source_value, src_id, primary_death_record.